datacenter/acitoolkit/README.md

-# Simple-ACI-Toolkit
+# ACI-Toolkit

 # Description

-The Simple ACI Toolkit is a set of python libraries that allow basic configuration of the APIC controller.
+The ACI Toolkit is a set of python libraries that allow basic configuration of the Cisco APIC controller.
 It is intended to allow users to quickly begin using the REST API and accelerate the learning curve necessary to begin using the APIC.

 Please consult the wiki associated with this Github repository for documentation.